 — ALSO —

-And then Timothy Dalrymple gives some very thought-provoking things to consider in his article:
+Timothy Dalrymple gives some very thought-provoking things to consider in his article:

 Authors Steven James and David Thomas give a very different perspective as to how to approach this subject.
 This is particularly true when the wife asks the dreaded question whether she looks fat in a particular outfit.

 Even though I’m a woman (and they aren’t), I have to say that I believe they give sound advice.
 Many women may not think so, but this subject cannot be approached by a “one size fits all” type of solution.